binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 Defeating compromise is actually very simple, but few follow the guidelines.
 Those who don't are being exploited now or in the future, whether they are aware of it or not.

-* Good passwords should be long and complex enough that you are unable to remember them.
+* Good passwords should be long and complex enough that you are unable to remember them
 * Use a mix of random, or at worst pseudorandom, alphanumeric, upper/lower case, and special characters.
-Get yourself a [OneRNG](http://onerng.info/) for generating true randomness.
+Get yourself a [OneRNG](http://onerng.info/) for generating true randomness
-* Swapping characters with numbers and special characters does not really make compromise that much more difficult as we have already seen in the Identify Risks section [above](#people-identify-risks-weak-password-strategies).
+* Swapping characters with numbers and special characters does not really make compromise that much more difficult as we have already seen in the Identify Risks section [above](#people-identify-risks-weak-password-strategies)
-* Use a unique password for every account.
+* Use a unique password for every account
 * Use a password database (ideally with multi-factor authentication) that generates passwords for you based on the criteria you set.
 This way, the profiling attacks we have mentioned are going to have a tough time brute forcing your accounts.
-This is such simpler and easy to implement advice, but still so many are failing to take heed.
+This is such simpler and easy to implement advice, but still so many are failing to take heed

 #### Brute Forcing